metarank/metarank/doc/integrations/snowplow.md

 #### Backend tracking

-Often happens, when front-end doesn't have all the required information to generate such events.
+It Often happens that the frontend doesn't have all the required information to generate events.
-A good example is item metadata (like tags, titles and price - they are usually altered in some back-office system and not directly exposed to the front-end).
-In this case it can be useful to generate such events on the backend side.
+A good example is item metadata event (usually tags, titles and price are altered in some back-office system and are not directly exposed to the frontend).

+In this case you can generate such events on the backend side.

-For a sample Java backend application, you can track an item update event with a sample code, using the [Snowplow Java Tracker SDK](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/java-tracker/):
+For a sample Java backend application, you can track an item update event with the following code, using the [Snowplow Java Tracker SDK](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/java-tracker/):
 ```java
 import com.snowplowanalytics.snowplow.tracker.*;